daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 - 5 handles on ES
 - 10 handles on NQ

+##### -OB
-If we can see a drop lower with displacement and the very next bullish candle has traded upper but hasn't touched C.E of formed SiBi, then we can expect that this bullish candle is the bearish Order Block.
-So when the next candle will be moving higher into that -OB, we can sell short.
+If we can see a drop lower with displacement.
+And the very next bullish candle has traded up, but hasn't touched C.E of formed SiBi, closed lower SiBi and next candle move lower from it...
+Then we can expect that this bullish candle will act as a bearish Order Block.

+So after that, when some next candle will be moving higher into that -OB low, we can sell short.

+If bullish OB candle touched C.E, we should wait for next candle which is going to trade a little bit higher than C.E and then sell short...

-How to hold for longer trade 100+ handles?
+##### How to hold for longer trade 100+ handles?
 - We should know where the Market should go
 - If we determined a 10 handles run, we can start looking for trade with 15-20 handles run
 - As far we will trade outside just rel.eq.Hs/Ls, we should expect prev. session lows or highs.
 But we also can find